 How to submit a manuscript

 Thank you for your interest in The Collins Press.
-Please browse our website to learn more about the kinds of books we publish (see the note below about what we do not publish).
+Please browse our website to learn more about the kinds of books we publish (we do not publish fiction or poetry).

 Your submission package should include the following: